 The California Wildfire Legal Teams of Nadrich & Cohen Accident Injury Lawyers represent hundreds of individuals and businesses who suffered losses and injuries due to recent California Wildfires, including the Camp Fire, North Bay Fire, Woolsey Fire, Thomas Fire, Glass Fire, Zogg Fire, and Bobcat Fire.
 Our teams holds leadership positions in the North Bay fire litigation and the Executive Committee on the Thomas Fire litigation.

-If you suffered losses or injuries from the Camp Fire, including the affected areas of Paradise or Butte County, call us today at 530-792-9108 or 800-718-4658.
-You may also use the live chat feature or complete the “Do I Have A Claim?” form on this page.
+If you suffered losses or injuries due to a California Wildfire, call us today at 800-718-4658.
+You may also use the live chat feature or complete the contact form on this page.